edgedb/edgedb/docs/reference/projects.rst

   Specify the name of EdgeDB instance to use with this project
   [default: my_project]:
   > my_project
-  How would you like to run EdgeDB for this project?
-  1. Local (native package)
-  1. Docker
-  Type a number to select an option:
-  > 1
   Checking EdgeDB versions...
-  Specify the version of EdgeDB to use with this project [default: 1.0-rc.4]:
+  Specify the version of EdgeDB to use with this project [default: 2.x]:
-  > 1.0-rc.4
+  > 2.x

 How do I use ``edgedb project`` with a non-local instance?